Edson College of Nursing and Health Innovation policies

 Academic advising is an essential aspect of the educational experience and is provided by the college through the Student Academic Services office.
 Academic success advisors assist students with program planning, registration, preparation of petitions, verification of graduation requirements, referrals to university and community resources, and career planning.
 It is ultimately the responsibility of each student to fulfill academic and program requirements.

-ASU accepts coursework transferred from other accredited institutions, and the Edson College of Nursing and Health Innovation determines if and how the courses will be applied.
+ASU accepts coursework transferred from other accredited institutions, and the Edson College of Nursing and Health Innovation determines if and how the courses are applied.

 To learn more about how to meet with an advisor, students can visit Edson College Advising.